btodb/btodb/README.md

 gRPC API ✔️ | GoGorilla RestAPI ✔️ | MongoDB ✔️ | Redis ✔️ | GraphQL ✔️ | Docker ✔️ | ...

 Go ⚡ | Javascript ⚡ | Typescript ⚡ | ...

-🌱 Flutter (DART) for cross-platform apps on any screen

-🌱 D3.js / SVG / three.JS for data visualization

----

 <!--
 **btodb/btodb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.